-The Japan-World Bank Program for Mainstreaming Disaster Risk Management in Developing Countries (the Program) is a program established by the partnership of Government of Japan and the World Bank to support client countries in enhancing their resilience against natural disasters.
+The Japan-World Bank Program for Mainstreaming Disaster Risk Management in Developing Countries (the Program) is a program established by the partnership of Government of Japan and the World Bank to support client countries in enhancing their resilience against climate change and natural disasters.
 The Program aims to achieve this objective by funding technical assistant (TA) grants, which list of projects can be found in the map below, and by connecting Japanese and global expertise and best practices in disaster risk management (DRM) with developing countries and World Bank team.

 Under the partnership between the Government of Japan and the World Bank, the Program is playing a key role in supporting the global development agenda and helping developing countries achieve the targets set out in the 2030 Agenda for Sustainable Development, the Paris Agreement, and the Sendai Framework for Disaster Risk Reduction.

 Below is a map that shows the Program’s portfolio which has been supporting over 180 technical assistance projects in more than 90 countries, and now totaling over $140 million in grants (as of March 2021).
 Please visit the interactive map for more details and click the image of the map for the interactive version.

 Japan has forged a strong partnership with the World Bank to assist developing countries in reducing their risks against natural disasters.
 Japan, one of the founding donors of the Global Facility for Disaster Reduction and Recovery (GFDRR) in 2006, further strengthened cooperation with the World Bank in 2011 after the Great East Japan Earthquake and Tsunami through knowledge, advocacy and operational initiatives.